Sector 3 (Bucharest): Transportation

 Sector 3, being the largest division of Bucharest is served by the largest part of its public transport company.
 The sector is served by over 50 bus lines and 18 trolleybus lines.
 The sector is also served by a wide light rail system.

 Trolleybus routes 70 and 92 as well as tram routes 40 and 56 are the only routes operating exclusively inside the sector.

 The sector is also served by the Bucharest Metro.
 A total of 13 stations are placed within its districts.
 The oldest and busiest station of the system is Union Square, while the newest one is Policolor.
 Other major underground hubs located in Sector 3 include Dristor, Titan and University.

 The Sun Motorway which links the city to Constanța also starts from this sector.
 There is also a CFR train station located in the sector, the commuter station Titan Sud.

 Education

 The sector is home to more than fifty kindergartens, school and public high schools as well as the Hyperion Private University.
 The most prestigious high schools in the sector are the Matei Basarab National College, situated in Downtown Bucharest and the Alexandru Ioan Cuza Theoretical High School, situated in Titan.

 Politics

-Robert Negoiță, a former member of the Social Democratic Party (PSD) until 2020 has been the sector's mayor since 2012.
-He is currently serving his third term, having been re-elected in 2016 and 2020.
-The Local Council of Sector 3 has 31 seats, with the following party composition (as of 2020):
+Robert Negoiță, a member of the Social Democratic Party (PSD), has been the sector's mayor since 2012.
+He is currently serving his fourth term, having been re-elected in 2016, 2020, and 2024.
+The Local Council of Sector 3 has 31 seats, with the following party composition (as of 2024):